IKEA DIY Built In Hack Using IKEA Cabinets And Shelves

 This is the room we hang out in the most and it absolutely nails it when it comes to how we want our home to feel!

-Since discovering the file with all of the original photos of our home, I’m excited to share more then and now stories with you on my Home Tour post!
+We recently refreshed this room, you can see what our family room looked like before right here.
+And since discovering the file with all of the original photos of our home, I’m excited to share more "then and now" stories with you on my Home Tour post!

 Frequently Asked Questions - DIY IKEA Builtin Hack